Why Israel is so powerful: 5 secrets behind its military strength, economic success

 TodayWhy dives deep into why Israel is so powerful, examining its unmatched military capabilities (why Israel is so strong), extraordinary economic resilience (why Israel is so rich), technological edge, human capital, strategic alliances, and cultural DNA of innovation under pressure.
 Whether you’re researching geopolitics, business, or global affairs, these insights reveal how a young nation transformed existential threats into sources of strength.

-1. Military Superiority: Why Israel Is So Strong
+1. Military Power: Why Israel Is So Strong

 Israel’s defense posture is the cornerstone of its power.
 Ranked 15th out of 145 countries in the 2026 Global Firepower Index (with a PowerIndex score of 0.2707), Israel outperforms larger neighbors like Iran (ranked 16th) despite having far fewer personnel and resources.